Carseldine, Queensland: Geography

-Carseldine is about 16 km north and about a half-hour drive from the Central Business District of Brisbane.
+Carseldine is about 16 km north and about a half-hour drive from the Brisbane central business district.

 The suburb is bounded by the North Coast railway line to the east with the Carseldine railway station (27.3472°S 153.0288°E) serving the suburb.
 Gympie Road enters the suburb from the south (Aspley) and exits to the north-west (Bald Hills).

 Carseldine is a mainly residential suburb in the north of Brisbane.

 At its northern boundary is the Carseldine Homemaker Centre.
-This Homemaker Centre includes one of north Brisbane's three Bunnings Warehouse stores, which became a part of the Carseldine Homemaker Centre in 2002 (Bunnings previously traded individually there for about 4 years).
+This Homemaker Centre includes one of north Brisbane's three Bunnings stores, which became a part of the Carseldine Homemaker Centre in 2002 (Bunnings previously traded individually there for about four years).
 There is also a community-based shopping centre anchored by a Woolworths supermarket on Beams Road and two convenience centres, one beside the railway station and the other on the western side of the suburb.
 Carseldine also includes two plant nurseries (one small and one large, both located along Beams Road), Club Coops and the Aspley Hornets AFL Club.
 Carseldine Police Station, an $8.4 million facility, located on the corner of Gympie Road and Denver Road commenced operations on 29 September 2009.